alksily/database/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 #### License
-The AEngine Database is licensed under the MIT license.
+The Alksily Database is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.